pibondchem/Hello-World/README.md

 chemistry sequence.
 In addition, I maintained our instruments and helped manage the stockroom and chemical inventory.

-For sevral years, I also taught the first year of physics (both the algebra based and calculus based courses) and began to develop micro-controller based labs.
+For several years, I also taught the first year of physics (both the algebra based and calculus based courses) and began to develop micro-controller based labs.
 From this experience, I decided it was time to learn some coding & have started with Python 3.8.